mmichall/bleu-macaw/README.md

 ## Datasets preparation

-Then download (or create) the datasets/checkpoints you want to work with:
+Then download (or generate) the datasets splits you want to work with:

 <a href="https://..." download>Download our split of QQP</a>